slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On writing

 <!--
-> *"Your most original writing is when you write for one audience: yourself."  -- rapahelz@x*
-> *"Words are living things.
-They have personality, interests, ambitions, friends, and foes."  -- rapahelz@x*
-> *"Actually almost everything I've written that has survived was written when I didn't try to get anything done."  -- Nassim Taleb*
-> *"I want to write books that only those who read them claim they did."  -- Nassim Taleb*

 > *"What no spouse of a writer can ever understand is that a writer is working when he's staring out the window.*

 - We don’t need ChatGPT to write letters and emails.
 Just send the prompts.
 - o poeta faz a sintese das coisas
 5. I wrote down the funny stuff I overheard.
 I learned to be like a ship's rat, veined ears trembling, and i learned to scribble it all down.
 9. good writing is about telling the truth. we are species that needs and wants to understand who we are.